Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Estimating Customer Patience with Silent Abandonment

-One might comment on our finding that the customers in messaging systems are willing to wait for more than 1 hour (row 1 of Table \ref{tbl:AvPatience}).
-We think such enduring patience is reasonable for three reasons. (a) When reading the content of the conversations, we saw that in this particular contact center customers receive an automatic message instructing them to ``go on with their daily activities" (while waiting for a reply) and to address the service as if ``talking to a friend."
-These customers therefore expect longer waits and adjust their patience accordingly. (b) Messaging systems are used to support the continuance of the relationship between customers and companies.
+One might comment on our finding that the customers in write-in-queue systems are willing to wait for more than 1 hour (row 1 of Table \ref{tbl:AvPatience}).
+We think such enduring patience is reasonable for four reasons: (a) When reading the content of the conversations, we see that in this particular contact center customers receive an automatic message instructing them to ``go on with their daily activities" (while waiting for a reply) and to address the service as if ``talking to a friend."
+These customers therefore expect longer waits and adjust their patience accordingly. (b) Write-in-queue systems are used to support the ongoing relationship between customers and companies.
 As a result, they have a high proportion of returning customers that are expected to have realistic expectations of the virtual wait time, which was found to be 8.77 minutes.
-The fact that customer patience outlasts the virtual wait time is consistent with similar results from call centers \citep{Brown2005}. (c) \cite{Mandelbaum2013Data} showed that customers are willing to wait around 2 (or more) times longer than their service requirement.
-Recall that here service time is 49.2 minutes, which fits our findings well.
+The fact that customer patience outlasts the virtual wait time is consistent with similar results from call centers \citep{Brown2005}. (c) \cite{Mandelbaum2013Data} showed that customers are willing to wait around two (or more) times longer than their service requirement.
+Recall that here service time is 46.34 minutes, which fits our findings well. (d) The ability to write while waiting influences patience, as we will show and explain later in Section \ref{sec:patience_coef}.

-A potential problem with EM algorithms is that they might converge to a saddle point (Chapter 8 of \citealt{little2002statistical}).
-To verify that this does not happen here, we started our EM algorithm with different weights.
-Specifically, we estimated the parameters by using the EM and taking the starting weights $\widehat{C_{3,0}^{i}}$ for the conversations for which $M^{i}=0$ to be $1$, $0$, $.5$, or $\hat{\pi_{i}}$ from the SVM model, as in Section \ref{subsubsec:Sensitivity}.
-Note that in the last case the classification model is not simulated; it is the real SVM presented in Section \ref{sec:prob_abnd}.
-In every case the obtained parameters ($\widehat{\theta}, \widehat{q}$, $\widehat{\gamma}$) were consistent, verifying that the algorithm did not converge to a saddle point when applied to the real messaging data.

-Finally, we performed several robustness checks, by dividing the data set into 10--15 samples and estimating patience in each one of them, using the EM 100 times.
-We performed these tests to make sure that the results that we obtained from the monthly data ($\hat{\theta}=0.739$, $\hat{q}=0.58$, and $\hat{\gamma}=6.78$) are robust.
-We find that the estimations of $\theta$ from subsamples of the dataset are consistent with those of the whole dataset corpus (Figure \ref{fig:tetaSamples}).
-We present our results for the estimations of $q$ and $\gamma$ in Appendix \ref{sec:ApendixEMRobustness}, which are as accurate.